 Retinal detachment is a condition in which the retina gets lifted or pulled away from its normal position at the back of the eye.
 If not treated immediately, retinal detachment can develop permanent vision loss.

 Symptoms include seeing flashing lights, floaters or little black spots in your vision.
 A retinal detachment is a medical emergency and requires an eye doctor’s immediate attention - surgical intervention may be necessary.

 This happens when a blood vessel breaks on the white part of the eye.
 In addition to a sport-related injury, it can be induced by rubbing the eye, heavy lifting, sneezing or coughing.
 For those with subconjunctival hemorrhage, the eye appears intensely red - though this minor condition will often clear up within a couple weeks on its own without treatment.

 This occurs when one or more of the bones around the eyeball break, often caused by a hard blow to the face - such as by a baseball or a fist.
-This is a major injury and should be assessed by an eye doctor, like Dr. Elizabeth Atkinson, along with X-Rays or CT scan imaging to help confirm the diagnosis.
+This is a major injury and should be assessed by an eye doctor, like Dr. Jay Patel, along with X-Rays or CT scan imaging to help confirm the diagnosis.

 Black Eye or Periorbital Hematoma